 I like to vary my dogs’ and puppies’ raw diets between for example:

-- Include Raw Chicken Wings (never cooked as the bones become too sharp and brittle).
-These are especially good for young puppies as it gives them something to chew and gnaw on when teething and helps keep their teeth and gums clean.
-Please only feed fresh wings, ones you would eat yourself, and not ones which have gone off.
+Included are Raw Chicken Wings (never cooked as the bones become too sharp and brittle).
+These were particularly good for young puppies as it gives them something to chew and gnaw on when teething and helps keep their teeth and gums clean.
+Please only feed fresh wings, ones you would eat yourself.

-One of the many reason why I recommend Salmon and Potato for both puppies and adults, is salmon is very beneficial on many levels, especially joint health, it also contains taurine for heart health and lots of other goodies which our hounds benefit from, including collagen.
+One of the many reasons why I recommend Salmon and Potato for both puppies and adults is salmon very beneficial on many levels, especially joint health; it also contains taurine for heart health and lots of other goodies which our hounds benefit from, including collagen.

-Collagen can also be found in raw chicken, raw eggs and raw bones, and it is purportedly good at helping your dog maintain healthy joints and tissues, which can be a particular issue in growing Wolfhounds.
-Collagen also helps maintain the health of skin and prevent certain skin allergies.
+Collagen is found in raw chicken, raw eggs and raw bones, and it is purportedly good at helping your dog maintain healthy joints and tissues, which can be a particular issue in growing Wolfhounds.
+Collagen also helps keep the health of skin and prevent certain skin allergies.

 At all times monitor poo, you are looking for nicely formed ones!
-If your puppy/youngster scours, (diarrhoea) due to an imbalance in the diet, just go back to feeding the Salmon and Potato kibble.
-If the scouring is for other reasons seek veterinary advice.
+If your puppy/youngster scours, (diarrhoea) due to an imbalance in the diet, just go back to feeding Bonaforte's Complete.
+If the scouring is for other reasons, seek veterinary advice.

-Disclaimer: The above suits my hounds and is based on my experiences, talking to other owners and breeders, and my daughter.
+Disclaimer: The above suits my hounds and is based on my experiences, talking to other owners and breeders.